decoy-school/school-site/src/parents/nursery.md

 You can also request additional hours that will be charged at a rate of £4 an hour.

 Nursery children can also access breakfast and after school clubs.
-If this is something you are interested in, please contact <a href="mailto:tbull@decoyschool.co.uk">Tania Bull</a>.
+If this is something you are interested in, please visit our [nursery page][6] or contact <a href="mailto:tbull@decoyschool.co.uk">Tania Bull</a>.
 We very much hope this will help our busy families as this gives the option of longer sessions and whole day provision.

 For more information on Nursery Admissions please click [here][1].